Skip to main content

 Quantum-Enhanced Telescopy Workshop

-Held on June 18th, 2023, this workshop was part of the Optica Quantum 2.0 Conference in Denver, CO, taking place the day before the start of the conference.
+This workshop was part of the Optica Quantum 2.0 Conference in Denver, CO, taking place the day before the official start of the conference.
 From the conference website:

 The angular resolution of conventional very long-baseline interferometry (VLBI) in the optical (visible and near-infrared) spectrum is currently limited by the need to combine coherent optical fields collected by separated telescopes.
 This becomes impractical over more than a few hundred meters.
 Recent proposals that utilize quantum resources, such as quantum memories and entanglement, have shown promise to obviate the need to directly combine the signals from separated telescopes and thus enable significantly longer baselines, leading to greatly increased resolution.